ToMattBan/a-guide-to-follow/README.md

   - ```crypoSelected``` instead of ```theLastCryptoThatTheUserSelected```

 ### Props
-- Vue accept kebab-case when passing props, but all props should de camelCase
+- Vue accept kebab-case when passing props, but all props should be camelCase
   - ```<component userName="" />``` instead of ```<component user-name="" />```

 ### Components